yasir2000/openwrt-oldwiki-md/OpenWrtDocs/dnsmasq.rst

 By default, the option {{{filterwin2k}}} in dnsmasq is activated, which seems to  cause dnsmasq to block any queries for {{{SRV}}} records. {{{SRV}}} records are '''not''' only used by windows computers to find the domaincontroller and such, they are also used by e.g SIP-Phones to find the server responsible for a given domain ({{{SRV}}} records are a kind of generalized {{{MX}}} records).
 Therefore, the {{{filterwin2k}}} options needs to be disabled (commented out in {{{/etc/dnsmasq.conf}}}) in order to let SIP-Phones work that use dnsmasq as their DNS server.

 == Add a secondary DNS ==
-what to do if you already have a DNS server(secondary DNS server) but you want your router(primary DNS server) to resolve some of the DNS queries: simply do the following:
+What to do if you already have a DNS server(secondary DNS server) but you want your router(primary DNS server) to resolve some of the DNS queries?
+Simply do the following:
 {{{
 rm /etc/resolv.conf
 }}}
-That will remove the resolv.conf simlink[[BR]]
+That will remove the resolv.conf symlink.[[BR]]
-then we will add the ip address of the secondary DNS inside the /etc/resolve.conf file
+Then we will add the ip address of the secondary DNS inside the /etc/resolve.conf file
 {{{
 echo "nameserver 192.168.1.2">/etc/resolv.conf
 }}}
-remplace 192.168.1.2 by the ip of your dns server[[BR]] then reboot or restart the dnsmasq service
+Replace 192.168.1.2 by the ip of your dns server[[BR]] then reboot or restart the dnsmasq service.
 {{{
 reboot
 }}}